jerry81/codeingame/G04-code-royale/strategy.md

   - get distances of queen from each open site and sort them - done
 2.  limit number of build attempts depending on gold available - done
   - modify train output to limit to only what we can build
-3.  build from site closest to queen
+3.  build from site closest to queen - done
-  -
+4.  incorporate knights
+  - alternate knights/archers for barracks building